mikermcneil/parley/README.md

 ##### What if I'm stuck with an old version of Node.js?

 Sorry to hear that...
-Once again, `await` solves all of these problems too.
+Once again, `await` solves all of these problems.
 It's the biggest boon to JavaScript development since Node.js was released.
+You'll wish you could use it.

-But don't worry- this section's for you.
+But don't worry- this section is for you.
 Since Node.js is asynchronous, when using Node < v7.9, seemingly-tricky flow control problems often arise in practical, userland code.
 Fortunately, they're solveable when equipped with the proper tools and strategies.

 > Most of the examples below use simple Node callbacks, but note that many similar affordances are available for promise-chaining -- for example, check out `.toPromise()` ([below](#toPromise)) and `Promise.all()` (in bluebird, or native in ES6, etc.).
 The concepts are more or less the same regardless.
 >